dedis/dela/docs/memcoin.md

 memcoin --config /tmp/node3 access add \
     --identity $(crypto bls signer read --path private.key --format BASE64_PUBKEY)

-# Update the access contract to allow us to use the value contract
+# Update the access contract to allow us to use the value contract.
+Path to
+# private.key is relative to the location where the node has been started.
 memcoin --config /tmp/node1 pool add\
     --key private.key\
     --args go.dedis.ch/dela.ContractArg --args go.dedis.ch/dela.Access\